Anon-Planet/thgtoa/verify.md

 Linux:
 - From a terminal, run ```sha256sum /full/path/to/your/file```
-- Compare the obtained hash result of your local file to the online files published hash.
+- Compare the obtained hash result of your local file to the online file's published hash.
 They should match.

 All commits and releases on this repository are cryptographically signed, and verified using the same GPG key.